Skip to main content

 The Clinical Overlap — Where Both Careers Meet

-Here’s what many career explorers don’t realize: the closest thing to a “medical assistant in aesthetics” is actually a licensed medical esthetician with laser certification.
+Here’s what many career explorers don’t realize: the closest thing to a “medical assistant in aesthetics” is actually a licensed medical esthetician (NO FINANCIAL AID FOR THIS PROGRAM) with laser certification.
 In Northern Virginia’s booming medical spa market, employers are actively looking for estheticians who can perform laser treatments, manage client consultations, and deliver results-driven skin care — all of which are skills taught in clinical esthetics programs, not medical assistant programs.

 Career Paths, Salary, and Job Outlook: Side-by-Side